orbisgis/h2gis/docs/dev/DBFRead.md

               H_ADMINISTRATIF/COMMUNE.DBF', 'commune44utf',
              'utf-8');
 select * from commune44utf limit 2;
--- Answer: Encoding UTF-8 is not the good encoding for this file.
--- Some characters are not written correctly like the name Sévérac -- which became S. Encoding UTF-8 doesn't know the character é
--- so doesn't translate in this encoding.
+-- Answer:
 -- |  NOM   | CODE_INSEE |      DEPART      |      REGION      |
 -- |--------|------------|------------------|------------------|
 -- | Puceul |   44138    | LOIRE-ATLANTIQUE | PAYS DE LA LOIRE |
 -- | S      |   44196    | LOIRE-ATLANTIQUE | PAYS DE LA LOIRE |

+-- Note: Encoding UTF-8 is not the good encoding for this file.
+-- Some characters are not written correctly like the name Sévérac -- which became S. Encoding UTF-8 doesn't know the character é
+-- so doesn't translate in this encoding.
 {% endhighlight %}

 ##### See also